Mark Warren Jacques

 possibly on a skateboard

-spent the sponge years (age 5 → current) absorbing:
+the sponge years (age 5 → current) absorbing:

 Hesse, Huxley,